FonsterMeister/IoT-Project/README.md

 ## Finalizing the design

-I definietly would have liked to contain the electronics more neatly, but due to time constraintments, that wassn't achieved.
+I definitely would have liked to contain the electronics more neatly, but due to time constraints, that wasn't achieved.
 ![ele](Assets/ele.jpg)

 A more advanced system would have sent videos a few seconds after the door opening or until the door closed to account for more than one or a few people entering or exiting the door.
-Additonally some sort of motion sensor could have been used as a solution to the cases where the door is just left open for a while.
+Additionally some sort of motion sensor could have been used as a solution to the cases where the door is just left open for a while.
 Despite the many improvements that could have been made, I still think the project went well and achieved what I set out to do.

 #### Video of my project
 [![Video of my project](https://img.youtube.com/vi/Q4C09NGN4Ss/hqdefault.jpg)](https://www.youtube.com/watch?v=Q4C09NGN4Ss)